-DuPont Advion gel contains (1) a bait to attract roaches and (2) indoxacarb that causes a secondary kill effect on roaches like American and German cockroach.
-It contains carboxylate, which is supper lethal to roaches but safe for pets.
+DuPont Advion gel contains (1) a bait to attract roaches and (2) indoxacarb, causing a secondary kill effect on roaches like American and German cockroaches.
+It contains carboxylate, which is super lethal to roaches but safe for pets.

-So, simply plunge the gel from syringes onto basements, cabinets, baseboards and kitchen counter-tops.
-However, take care if you’re using the roach gel on planes and boats including areas such as trashcans or baseboards.
+So, plunge the gel from syringes onto basements, cabinets, baseboards, and kitchen countertops.
+However, take care if you’re using the roach gel on planes and boats, including areas such as trashcans or baseboards.

-Advion’s active ingredients will change to new molecules when inside the roaches’ body and thus won’t harm other useful insects like ladybugs.
-But Advion gel is great for outdoor and indoor application including holes or cracks.
+Advion’s active ingredients will change to new molecules inside the roaches’ body and thus won’t harm other useful insects like ladybugs.
+But Advion gel is great for outdoor and indoor applications, including holes or cracks.

 The roach bait has a long residue effect.
 Also, the syringe allows you to drop the roach bait into small crevices and cracks.
 Luckily, the secondary kill effect allows the roach bait to kill both the visible roaches and those in hiding.